Private banker pay holds up in tough market

 "Experience shows high compensation is a key part of retention, but also tools to do the job properly, and working for a brand that's forward thinking and progressive and providing good service for the client base."

-Remuneration is by far the biggest cost centre, well ahead of premises and technology, said Alexandre Zeller, head of Private banking, EMEA at HSBC (HSBA.L), adding that banks have to put time and effort into finding the right people to serve its clients.
+Remuneration is by far the biggest cost center, well ahead of premises and technology, said Alexandre Zeller, head of Private banking, EMEA at HSBC, adding that banks have to put time and effort into finding the right people to serve its clients.

 "The value of staff in our business is actually extremely high," said de Weck.
 "When we make a new hire it takes 2.5 to three years for them to become productive.
 But the penalty for making the wrong pay decision in our business is very high."